Common Challenges and Solutions in Transformations

 - Define SMART Goals: Ensure your goals are Specific, Measurable, Achievable, Relevant, and Time-bound.

-- Create a Roadmap: Develop a step-by-step plan that outlines key milestones and deliverables.
+- Create a Roadmap: Develop a step-by-step plan that outlines the transformation process, milestones, and timelines.

 3. Insufficient Resources